waterfloo/8812au-20210629/README.md

 Step 1: Open a terminal (Ctrl+Alt+T)

-Step 2: Update the system (select the option for the OS you are using)
+Step 2: Update system package information (select the option for the OS you are using)

+Note: If you do not regularly maintain your system by installing updated packages, it is a good idea to not only update system package information but also to install the updated packages followed by a system reboot.
+The installation can then be continued with step 3.
 ```
     Option for Debian based distributions such as Ubuntu, Linux Mint, Kali and Raspberry Pi OS